-Housed within the George W. Bush Presidential Center, the George W. Bush Institute is an action-oriented, nonpartisan policy organization with the mission of cultivating leaders, advancing policy, and taking action to solve today's most pressing challenges.
-The work is achieved through three Impact Centers - Domestic Excellence, Global Leadership, and our Engagement Agenda - by which the Bush Institute engages the greater community with its important work.
+Housed within the George W. Bush Presidential Center, the George W. Bush Institute is an action-oriented, nonpartisan policy organization with the mission of developing leaders, advancing policy, and taking action to solve today's most pressing challenges.
+Through three Impact Centers - Domestic Excellence, Global Leadership, and an Engagement Agenda - the Bush Institute delivers measurable results that save and improve lives.

-Rooted in President and Mrs. Bush's belief that "excellent schools must first have excellent leaders," the George W. Bush Institute developed the Alliance to Reform Education Leadership (AREL) to transform districts' talent management of school principals and to provide school districts with knowledge and tools to attract and retain effective principals.
-AREL's mission is to help ensure there is an effective principal - able to significantly advance student achievement - at the helm of every school.
+Rooted in President and Mrs. Bush's belief that "excellent schools must first have excellent leaders," the George W. Bush Institute developed the School Leadership Initiative (SLI) to transform districts' talent management of school principals and to provide school districts with knowledge and tools to attract and retain effective principals.
+SLI's mission is to help ensure there is an effective principal - able to significantly advance student achievement - at the helm of every school.